 - SuperLife, Foundation Series, and Kernel funds are Multi-Rate PIEs (MRPs), so are taxed at your Prescribed Investor Rate (PIR), which should either be 10.5%, 17.5%, or 28%.

-- The Smartshares ETF is a Listed PIE so is taxed at a fixed rate of 28% (though if you’re on a lower rate you can claim back any excess tax paid on your tax return, to offset the tax payable on your other income).
+- The Smartshares ETFs are Listed PIEs so are taxed at a fixed rate of 28% (though if you’re on a lower rate you can claim back any excess tax paid on your tax return, to offset the tax payable on your other income).

 One advantage of PIEs is that their maximum tax rate of 28% can be lower than your marginal tax rate.
 However, PIE funds can only apply the FDR method in calculating their taxable income, and not the CV method (which is useful during years of low or negative returns).
 A more comprehensive look at the FIF tax rules and quirks can be found in the article below.